 15 Fun Winter Activities for Kids

 Just because we’re in the depths of winter doesn’t mean the good old outdoors is off limits.
 A breath of fresh air, and a spot of running about, can be as welcome in the winter as it is at other times of the year.
-In fact, it could just be the solution for cabin fever that’s reaching boiling point, after weeks of being stuck indoors.
+In fact, it could be just the solution for cabin fever that’s reaching boiling point, after such a long time being stuck indoors.

 Fundamentally, enjoying outdoor winter activities with kids is all about having the right gear.
 Wrap them up warm and waterproof from head to toe and you’ll see a smile wedged between their rosy cheeks.

-You can read our suggestions of what to do with the kids on a rainy day or check out our article on how to find the best indoor activities near you.
-But if you’re ready to take winter on, and get outside whatever the weather, then here are our top 15 winter activities for kids.
+If you’re ready to take winter on, and get outside whatever the weather, then here are our top 15 winter activities for kids...

 1. Hit the Slopes